deriveitCreator/deriveit/README.md

 	- `layout.tsx`
 	- `page.tsx`
 	- `variables.scss`
-	- `global_components`: stores some home-page components
+	- `/global_components`: stores some home-page components
-	- `mainStyles`: this folder stores all the different designs for the main part of the homepage.
+	- `/mainStyles`: this folder stores all the different designs for the main part of the homepage.
 By 'main part', I mean excluding footer.
-	- `[topic]`: when you select a particular topic in the home page, this is the folder you are routed to.
+	- `/[topic]`: when you select a particular topic in the home page, this is the folder you are routed to.
-	- `infoStore`: store website info that is not found in other folders; all the article content is stored here.
+	- `/infoStore`: store website info that is not found in other folders; all the article content is stored here.

-- The `mainStyles` folder contains the design code for home page.
+- The `/mainStyles` folder contains the design code for home page.

-- The `footerStyles` folder contains the component for the footer, the are multiple footers that will be used depending on the chosen style.

-- The `global_components` folder currently contains three components for the index page:
+- The `/global_components` folder currently contains three components for the index page:
 	- `design1Footer.tsx`.
 	- `ImageWrapper.tsx`: a wrapper for images.
 	- `StyleSelectionBox.tsx`: a dialog box for choosing different styles.
 	- `FormBox.tsx`: a feedback form.

-- The `infoStore` folder is the default place where all the information is stored:
+- The `/infoStore` folder is the default place where all the information is stored:
 	- `designInfo.tsx`: for storing the default design number.
 	- `fonts.tsx`: stores information about the fonts.
 	- `paypalLink.tsx`: contains the code for the PayPal donation button.